8 steps to build a solid investment portfolio

 Typically, investors have two choices: self-directed investing or working with an investment advisor.
 Investing through an advisor involves paying a regular fee or percentage to a professional who provides advice on investment decisions and make trades on your behalf based on your financial goals and risk tolerance.

 On the other hand, self-directed investors manage their investments by themselves.
 This approach offers greater control and flexibility but also comes with more responsibility, as you must oversee and manage your investment portfolio.
 Most self-directed investors use online brokerage sites, where fees may still apply.
-However, investors using the National Bank Direct Brokerage online brokerage platform, can benefit from $0 commission on all online stock and ETF transactions.
+However, investors using the National Bank Direct Brokerage online brokerage platform, can benefit from $0 commission on all stock and ETF transactions.

 Picto inspiration